Postgraduate Year One Pharmacy Practice Residency

 Pharmacy Practice Residency Curriculum

-Our curriculum consists of the following core rotations:
+Our curriculum consists of the following rotations, each of which lasts one month:

 - pharmacy administration